IshaanDesai/coupled-heat-conduction/README.md

 and a Micro Manager.
 The Micro Manager (`micro-manager.py`) is a controlling components which handles all micro-simulations and facilitates coupling with the macro-simulation via preCICE.
 The macro-problem and Micro Manager are configured via JSON files.

+The case is chosen from the first example from the paper: Bastidas, Manuela & Bringedal, Carina & Pop, Iuliu, (2021), A two-scale iterative scheme for a phase-field model for precipitation and dissolution in porous media.
+Applied Mathematics and Computation.
+396. 125933.
+10.1016/j.amc.2020.125933.

 ## Dependencies

 * **Nutils** can be installed through the [installation procedure](http://www.nutils.org/en/latest/intro/#installation).